OutSystems/docs-support/src/troubleshooting/infrastructure-management/slower-queries.md

 Follow these steps:

-1. To check if the table statistics are up to date, execute the following queries, changing &lt;owner_name&gt; by the owner of the table and &lt;table_name&gt; by the table in which you deleted/updated the records.
+1. To check if the table statistics are up to date, execute the following queries, changing &lt;schema_name&gt; by the schema of the table and &lt;table_name&gt; by the table in which you deleted/updated the records.

     1. Check the last time SQL Server updated the table statistics and how many records it had at that time: